fewnew/art74-spring2019/projects/project6-paper(EXTRA CREDIT)/readme.md

 # Extra Credit Paper
 ### :six:

-Write a 5-page PDF paper including:
+Write a 3-page PDF paper including:
 * One page as an artist statement.
-* Two pages for giving examples of three artists and their artworks that you feel represent Digital Media Art and have influenced your own work as an artist.
+* One pages for giving examples of three artists and their artworks that you feel represent Digital Media Art and have influenced your own work as an artist.
 Explain why you chose these artists and how you have incorporated their influence this semester.
-* Two pages for your research statement that addresses your technical, conceptual, theoretical and development processes.
+* One pages for your research statement that addresses your technical, conceptual, theoretical and development processes.
 You are encouraged to link to videos, images and sounds to support your explanations.
+* Feel free to include images that support your writing.